-ME Research UK was founded in 2000, and its principal aim is to commission and fund scientific (biomedical) investigation into the causes, consequences and treatment of Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (also known as ME/CFS).
+The principal aim of ME Research UK is to commission and fund high-quality scientific (biomedical) investigation into the causes, consequences and treatment of Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (also known as ME/CFS).
 This is a debilitating illness which affects between 120,000 and 240,000 people in the UK, but is neither well understood nor, in many cases, properly recognised.

 As a Scottish Charitable Incorporated Organisation since 2011, we have no members, and so our structure is similar to many charitable trusts which focus on scientific research into specific diseases.
 ME Research UK has a Board of Trustees which is accountable for policy and, along with its scientific advisers, also responsible for the research projects that we commission and fund.
 Medical research by its very nature is very expensive, and in this respect ME/CFS suffers from chronic under-funding, a situation ME Research UK is determined to reverse.

 Recognising that much of the existing research into ME has concentrated on psychological interventions designed to ‘manage’ the illness, ME Research UK believes that a programme of biomedical research is what is needed, and is what most patients and carers want to see.
 To achieve this, researchers with fresh, novel ideas have to be recruited and encouraged to undertake research in this field.
 This is the most difficult task of all, not least since government funding via the established research agencies is hard to access for groups wishing to research ME/CFS.
 It is at this leading edge that ME Research UK sees its role: to give help to biomedical scientists for novel research projects that would otherwise not be funded, and to support research groups to the stage where they can apply, on the basis of their previously published work, to major funding agencies for support.